future3OOO/MillionFuckingGrins/README.txt

 	The installation script will install the database for you.
 	Fill in the database details from step 1.

+	Note the password given to you for your admin login.

 	Please delete the install.php file after successful installation.

 4. Edit your configuration.

-	Go to http://yourwebsite.com/admin/ and use 'ok' as the default password.
+	Go to http://yourwebsite.com/admin/ and login using the password given during the install process.

 	Here is what should be configured: